DKW: Automobiles made after 1945

-The last DKW was the F102, coming into production in 1964 as a replacement for the old-looking AU1000.
+The last started DKW production model was the F102, coming into production in 1964 (the last model DKW Munga had started 1956) as a replacement for the old-looking AU1000.
 However, the F102 sold poorly, largely due to its two-stroke engine technology which was at the limit of its development.
 Auto Union's parent, Daimler-Benz, decided to offload the company to Volkswagen.
 The car was re-engineered with a four-stroke engine and relaunched as the Audi F103.
 This marked the end of the DKW marque for cars, and the rebirth of the Audi name.

 From 1956 to 1961, Dutch importer Hart, Nibbrig & Greve assembled cars in an abandoned asphalt factory in Sassenheim, where they employed about 120 workers, two transporter, that collected SKD kits from Duesseldorf and built about 13.500 cars.
 When the DKW plant moved the import of SKD kits stopped, as it became too expensive.